 - Extreme cold (cryoablation)

-During the procedure, it's possible you'll feel some minor discomfort when the catheter is moved in your heart and when energy is being delivered.
-If you experience any type of severe pain or shortness of breath, let your doctor know.
+You may feel some minor discomfort when the catheter is moved into your heart and when energy is being delivered.
+If you have severe pain or shortness of breath, let your health care provider know.

 Afterward, you'll be taken to a recovery area for a few hours where care providers will closely monitor you.
-Depending on your condition, you may be able to go home the same day as your procedure, or you may need to stay in the hospital.
-If you go home the same day, plan to have someone else drive you home after your procedure.
+Depending on your condition, you may go home the same day or spend the night in the hospital.
+Plan to have someone else drive you home after your procedure.

-You may feel a little sore after your procedure, but the soreness shouldn't last more than a week.
-You'll usually be able to return to your normal activities within a few days after having cardiac ablation.
+Some people feel a little sore after the procedure.
+The soreness shouldn't last more than a week.
+Most people can return to their daily activities within a few days after having cardiac ablation.
 Avoid heavy lifting for about a week.